For the latest symbols information, visit the NETSTATE CHRONICLE.

 |Tree||Sitka Spruce (Picea sitchensis)||1962|

 The Alaska legislature offers several options to help us understand how laws are made in the state.
-There are a couple of documents, the Legislative Process in Alaska and the brief Steps in the Passage of a Bill.
-They also offer a Powerpoint presentation, Legislative Process Presentation, and a 19 minute streaming video, Classic 1970's Legislative Process Video.
+There are a couple of documents that may help; the Legislative Process in Alaska and the brief Steps in the Passage of a Bill.

 Alaska Facts and Symbols, by Muriel L. Dubois.
 24 pages.
 Publisher: Capstone Press; Rev Upd edition (August 2003) Reading level: Grades 3-4.
 Interest level: Grades 3-9.
 Perfect for report writing!
 Easy-to-read text covers major Alaska symbols such as the state flag, seal, bird, tree, flower, animal, and more.
 A "Fast Facts" section highlights the state's capital city, largest city, physical size, population, natural resources, farm products, and primary manufactured goods.
 Also included are full-page maps that introduce the concept of the map key, which is great for teaching map-reading skills.